fernandopenaranda/QuantiKite/README.md

 # QuantiKite: A wrapper between [Quantica](https://github.com/pablosanjose/Quantica) and [Kite](https://github.com/quantum-kite/kite)

 **QuantiKite** is an open-source Julia software which builds a bridge between the two open-source packages of [**Quantica**](https://github.com/pablosanjose/Quantica.jl/tree/master) and [**KITE**](https://github.com/quantum-kite/kite).
 It combines the robust customizability of Quantica.jl in constructing quantum tight-binding models with KITE's efficient Chebyshev-inspired algorithms for performing **real-space** bulk spectral and transport calculations in disordered systems.

 In-built multithreading and the on-the-fly nature of KITE routines allow to reach enormous system sizes (up to multi billion atomic orbitals according to KITE's [documentation](https://github.com/quantum-kite/kite)).

-KITE uses order-N approximate routines based on the **Kernel Polynomial Method**[^1].
-For detailed information see: [M. Joao et al., R. Soc.
-Open Sci.
-7, 191809 (2020)][https://royalsocietypublishing.org/doi/full/10.1098/rsos.191809].
+KITE uses order-N approximate routines based on the **Kernel Polynomial Method**[^1][^2]. f

-In summary, this package offers a new entry point for KITE software for the Julia Community.
+In summary, this package offers a new access to KITE software for the Julia Community.

-### References
+[^1]: Weiße, A., Wellein, G., Alvermann, A., & Fehske, H. (2006).
+The kernel polynomial method.
+[Rev. Mod.
+Phys., 78, 275–306](https://journals.aps.org/rmp/abstract/10.1103/RevModPhys.78.275).
+[^2]: M. Joao et al., R. Soc (2020).
+KITE: high-performance accurate modelling of electronic structure and response functions of large molecules, disordered crystals and heterostructures.
+[Open Sci.
+7, 191809 ](https://journals.aps.org/rmp/abstract/10.1103/RevModPhys.78.275).

 ## Workflow